mucherino/teaching/OOP/Quaternions.md

   multiplied by the original quaternion, actually gives the real quaternion with $a = 1$ (with a given tolerance for round-off errors);
-- even if the multiplication of quaternions is not commutative, this property should still hold when multiplying a quaternion by its reciprocal;
+- even if the multiplication of quaternions is not commutative, this property should actually hold when multiplying a quaternion by its reciprocal;
 - the non-commutativity can be verified by multiplying two random quaternions in the two possible orders.